michellelclement/yoga-flow-ms1/README.md

 **W3C CSS Validator**
 * Ran style.css though validator to check there were no syntax errors:
     * Parse error found
-    * Corrected parse error with missing } at end of document
+    * Corrected parse error with missing } at end of code
 * Ran style.css through validator again
     * Passed with no errors